FixTweet/FxTwitter/README.md

 ---

+## Why use pxTwitter?

-Here's a little chart comparing features to Twitter default embeds and other embedding services
+In many ways, pxTwitter has richer embeds and does more.
+Here's a table comparing some of pxTwitter's features compared to Twitter default embeds as well as other embedding services

 |                                       |     pxTwitter      |         Twitter default          |    vxTwitter (BetterTwitFix)     |         Twxtter (sixFix)         |
 | ------------------------------------- | :----------------: | :------------------------------: | :------------------------------: | :------------------------------: |